How much equity do you need to refinance your home mortgage loan?

 Know Your Home’s Equity: Calculating Your Loan-to-Value Ratio

 When deciding if you qualify for a mortgage refinance, the loan-to-value ratio (LTV) is an important metric used by lenders to determine your eligibility.
-Your LTV will not only help determine whether or not you qualify, it can also help a lender select your terms, APR and other aspects of your loan.
+Your LTV will not only help determine whether or not you qualify, it can also help a lender suggest terms, APR and other choices for you to consider for your refinance loan.

-For the typical refinance, loan-to-value ratio also determines if you’ll need something like mortgage insurance, or if the lender will require extra protections.
+For the typical refinance, the LTV also determines if you’ll need something like mortgage insurance, or if the lender will require extra protections.
 But, what is an LTV?

 Simply put, your LTV is the ratio of how much you owe on your current mortgage loan divided by the current value of your home.
 So, if your home is valued at $100,000 and your current mortgage is $80,000, your LTV is $80,000 divided by $100,000, which equals 80%.